-Any noise generated from the proposed development will be associated with a 'dwelling house' and is an acceptable form of development within the R2: Low Density Residential Zoning of the site.
-The living area has been designed to the rear of the site with private open space areas such as covered balconies with screening.
-The pool equipment will be located in a room under the stairs to limit any noise impacts to the adjoining neighbours.
+Any noise generated from the proposed development will be associated with a 'dwelling' and is an acceptable form of development within the R1: General Residential Zoning of the site.

 3.4.3 Maintenance of Views

 Relevant DCP objectives to be satisfied in relation to this paragraph include the following: Objective 1) To provide for view sharing for both existing and proposed development and existing and future Manly residents.